-When you are enjoying the beach, such simple acts as putting your trash in the proper receptacles and using walkovers instead of walking across the sensitive dune systems can maintain the beach for continued use by you and others.
+When you are enjoying the beach, simple acts such as putting your trash in the proper receptacles and using boardwalks instead of walking across the sensitive dune systems can help keep the beach healthy.
 Take a “Leave No Trace” approach to prevent and minimize harm to the beach during your next beach outing.
-The actions below will help you enjoy the beach while minimizing the footprint that you leave.
+The actions below will help you enjoy the beach while reducing the impact that you leave.

 Any man-made solid material, including trash and litter, that ends up in the ocean is commonly referred to as “marine debris.”
 Marine debris is a problem affecting beaches, coastal waters, estuaries, and oceans throughout the world.
 You can help prevent trash and litter pollution by making good decisions on land or at sea when disposing of trash and other wastes.

-- make sure to dispose of trash properly in waste and recycling receptacles.
+- Dispose of trash properly in waste and recycling receptacles.

-- If receptacles are not available, bring an extra bag with you so that you can bring your trash home.
+- Bring an extra bag with you so that you can bring your trash home if receptacles are not available.